 King Charles became so interested in Digby's mysterious formula that he asked for the secret.
 Kenelm replied that he had learned the mystery of his famous weapon salve from a Carmelite Friar who had traveled in the Far East where the remedy was well-known.
-The secret passed from the King to his personal physician, Dr. Mayerne, under a promise of secrecy, with the result that not the wound that should be treated.

-in a few months it was known to every doctor and barber in England.
+The secret passed from the King to his personal physician, Dr. Mayerne, under a promise of secrecy, with the result that in a few months it was known to every doctor and barber in England.